 - You cannot assign a relay list if no configuration exists.

-- To send a relay list to a relay list server, the relay list server must be upgraded from the existing version of BCM to BCM latest version.
+- To send a relay list to a relay list server, the relay list server must be upgraded from the existing version of BCM to BCM version 12.7.

 To import configurations for a relay list using a .csv file

 You can import one or several configurations for a relay list from a CSV file.
 The .csv file header should be as follows:

 The following examples describe the valid entries for a .csv file:

 |The old notion for Subnets can be used.|

 If the user want to use a CSV containing only the old notation and doesn't want to add '[ ]' then it is possible to use